Accessing the Event LogsLast reviewed: November 2, 1995Article ID: Q108230 |

 The information in this article applies to:

-Event logs are used to store significant events, such as warnings, errors, or information.
+SUMMARYEvent logs are used to store significant events, such as warnings, errors, or information.
 There are five operations that can be performed on event logs through the event logging application programming interface (API): backup, clear, query, read, and write.
+The default event logs are the Application event log, the Security event log, and the System event log.
+Access to these event logs is determined by which account the application is running under.

-The following table shows which accounts are granted access to which logs and what type of access is granted under Windows NT 3.1:
+MORE INFORMATIONThe following table shows which accounts are granted access to which logs and what type of access is granted under Windows NT 3.1:

 Log Account Access Granted